 Register early so you won’t be disappointed.
 Often classes reach the maximum enrollment early.
-Don't take a chance on cancellations; classes with insufficient enrollment may be cancelled.
+Don't take a chance on cancellations; classes with insufficient enrollment may be canceled.

 Community Education classes are designed for students of all ages.
-Whiz Kids classes are designed for birth-8th grade.
+Whiz Kids classes are designed for birth-young adults.
 Age guidelines are stated with each class.
 Classes designated as ADULT are intended for students 18 years and older.
 With INSTRUCTOR PERMISSION, high school students may attend adult classes.
 Call (815) 921-3900 for information.

 No out-of-district/state fees are charged for non-credit courses.

 RVC reserves the right to limit enrollments or cancel any class.
-We make every effort to notify you when a class is cancelled.
+We make every effort to notify you when a class is canceled.
 Help us contact you!
-After enrolling: Email RVC-CCE@RockValleyCollege.edu with your name, phone number,class title and email (we need this information to contact you).
+After enrolling, email RVC-CCE@RockValleyCollege.edu with your name, phone number, class title, and email (we need this information to contact you).

 If you wish to withdraw from a class, you must do so 7 business days before the first session.